“Overall the web is sloppy, but an online store can’t afford to be.” -Paul Graham, YC

-In this competitive world, there will be too many competitors who will be offering the same products and services as you.
-Unless you have the best strategy that differentiates yourself from other competitors; it will become difficult to survive.
+In a competitive environment, others will offer the same products and services as you.
+Unless you have a strategy to differentiates yourself, it is difficult to survive.

-Conduct proper and deep research of your competitors.
-Put your efforts in making strategy which enables you to shine brighter than your competitors.
-Use social media platforms and blogs for promoting your products.
-Invest in promotional offers this will help to get more web presence and customers.
+Place emphasis on developing a strategy enabling you to shine brighter than your competitors.
+Use social media platforms and blogs for promoting products.
+Invest in promotional offers to help create more web presence and therefore more customers.

-“Businesses with customer’s loyalty programs, on average, are 88% more profitable than customers who do not.”
+“Businesses with customer loyalty programs, on average, are 88% more profitable than those who do not.”

-4) Stuck at the old school way of selling
+4) Stuck in at the old school way of approach to selling

-The reason eCommerce companies find online selling fiercer is that they are still stuck with the old way of selling.
-Most of them lack the necessary insight into customer behavior and their buying patterns which can help them strive in the current e-commerce scenario.
+The reason many e-commerce companies find online selling so difficult is that they are, ironically, stuck in the past.
+Most of them lack the necessary insight into customer behavior and buying patterns, data which can help them thrive in the current e-commerce environment.

-Segment visitors - Visitor segmentation allows eCommerce companies to focus on their website visitors on the basis of their customer journey - past conversations, geographical location, browsing behavior, referral page, and more.
+Visitor segmentation allows e-commerce companies to identify and communicate with visitors based on their customer journey, past conversations, geographical location, browsing behavior, referral page, and much more.

 5) Shopping cart abandonment

-This lead Nordstrom them to come up with a brand new checkout design which doesn't get navigate to other pages and makes checkout a two-step process.
+Nordstrom had to come up with a new checkout design, turning it into a two-step process.

-Consider redesigning your shopping cart, make sure that there are no bugs or unnecessary clingy form filling process.
+Consider redesigning your shopping cart, making sure there are no bugs or an unnecessarily long and frustrating form filling process.

 6) Maintaining customer loyalty

-To earn customer loyalty, what you must provide is excellent customer service.
-You must make sure from ordering online to shipping, the customer is satisfied with your service.
-There are plenty of online retailers that might be selling the same product like yours, so you must identify your competitive advantage and nurture your customer service accordingly.
+You must make sure the customer is satisfied with the whole process, from ordering online to shipping.
+Plenty of online retailers may be selling the same product, so you must identify competitive advantage and nurture your customer service accordingly.

-- Display your address, phone number, and pictures of staff, customer testimonials, and credibility badges on your website.
+Displaying your address, phone number, pictures of staff, customer testimonials, and credibility badges on your website.

-- Add live chat option to the website.
+Add a live chat option to the website.

-- Make customer service as a priority before profit.
-Always remember, it’s always easy to maintain an existing customer than to find a new.
+Create blogs, they help build trust.
+Make customer service a priority over profit.
+Remember, it’s easier to maintain an existing customer than to find a new one.

 Create loyalty programs.
-As the points are not transferable to other companies, the customer will definitely make next purchases from your sites.
+The points can’t be transferred to other companies, so the customer will have to purchase from you.

 7) The headache of product return and refund

-In a survey by comScore and UPS, 63% of American consumers check the return policy before making a purchase and 48% would shop more with retailers that offer hassle-free returns.
-This clearly shows how conscious consumers are for the return and refund policy.
+A survey by comScore and UPS, showed 63% of American consumers check the return policy before making a purchase and 48% would shop more with retailers offering hassle-free returns. e-consumers are clearly conscious of return and refund policies.

-When the product is returned, due to whatsoever reason, whether a customer was dissatisfied or the product was damaged, the business suffers a heavy loss of shipment and reputation.
-Cost of logistics and shipping have always been scary for those e-commerce sellers who deliver the product for free.
+When a product is returned, whether due to a dissatisfied customer or damaged product, the business suffers a heavy loss in shipment and reputation.
+Logistic and shipping costs have always been problematic to e-commerce sellers delivering their product for free.

 Outline what they can expect from you.
-Provide them various options for payments and shipping.
+Provide different options for payments and shipping.

-Educate your staff about your return policy.
-So, that they can assist customers quickly and effectively.
+Educate staff about your return policy, so they can assist customers effectively.

 Be prepared to face the cost of your mistakes.
-If the product is shipped wrong, then take extra efforts to make the customer happy.
+If the product is shipped wrong, take extra effort to keep the customer happy.

 8) The struggle of competing on price and shipping

 Online merchants frequently compete on price.
-Plenty of sellers may list equal products on their sites.
-The product can be the same but the only difference here is the price.
-They are vying to sell the product to increase its market share.
+Plenty of sellers list the same products on their sites, but the prices may be different.
+They are vying to increase their market share by selling the product.

-Online sellers like Amazon and Walmart generally have shipping amenities around the country.
-Their distributed warehouses allow large e-commerce businesses to ship orders from the closest facility; approximately 60 percent of orders are in the same area the customer is in.
-As the orders are shipped from the nearby warehouses, the cost to send the order decreases and the order arrives in a day or two.
+Online sellers like Amazon and Walmart generally have shipping amenities distributed across the country.
+Their warehouses allow orders to be shipped from the closest facility.
+Approximately 60% of orders come from the same area as the customer.
+As they are shipped from nearby warehouses, the cost of distribution decreases and the order arrives in a day or two.

-Ultimately every online shopper expects fast and frees shipping that too at the lowest price.
+Ultimately every online shopper expects free and fast shipping.
+And all that at a low price.

-To survive in the competitive market, e-commerce companies need to distribute their own inventory to fulfillment warehouses, become extremely resourceful shippers, or find some unique products to minimize this problem.
-Because ultimately every online shopper expects fast and free shipping that too in lowest price.
+To survive in a competitive market, e-commerce companies need to distribute their inventory to fulfillment warehouses, become extremely resourceful shippers, or find some unique products to minimize this problem.
+Ultimately every online shopper expects free and fast shipping at the lowest price.

 9) Competing against retailers and manufacturers

-Many online stores bulk buy products wholesale from manufacturers or distributors to sell that in retail from their online store.
+Many online stores bulk buy products wholesale from manufacturers or distributors, selling them with retail online.
 This is the basic business model for online stores.

-Unfortunately, because of e-commerce's low barrier to entry and other reasons, many product manufacturers and retailers start selling directly to consumers.
+Unfortunately, due in part to e-commerce's low barrier to entry, product manufacturers and retailers start selling directly to consumers.

 The same company that sells your products may also be your competitor.
-For example, ABC Garments sells not just your online marketplace, but also directly to consumers on its website.
-Even some of the manufacturers build distributors that make the scenario worse.
+For example, ABC Garments sells to not just your online marketplace, but also directly to consumers on its website.
+Even some of the manufacturers create distributors, making the scenario worse.

-Giving priority to buy from those manufacturers that are less likely to sell directly to customers.
+Give priority to manufacturers less likely to sell directly to customers.

-Offering the product at fewer prices or with the added benefit to increasing sales.
+Offer the product at a lower price or with additional benefits to increase sales.

-Restricting the manufacturer to sell the product directly to the customer by enforcing the policies and strict rules while making the contract.
-It will be not possible for every manufacturer but you can deal with the small manufacturers.
+Restrict the manufacturer from selling the product directly to customers by setting this out in the contract.
+It will be not possible for every manufacturer, but you can work with smaller manufacturers.

-Security issues over the web can lead to a nightmare.
-Fraudsters post lot of spam and they may attack the web host server and infect all websites with viruses.
-They can get access to all your confidential data about your customer’s phone number, card details, etc.
+Security issues can lead to nightmare scenarios.
+Fraudsters post spam and attack the web host server, infecting the websites with viruses.
+They can potentially gain access to confidential data about your customer’s phone numbers, card details, etc.

 The last word:

-Surviving in the E-commerce competition, which is no less than war, requires outstanding strategies.
-If you don't want to struggle, then give extra efforts on your every aspect of the business.
-You must be prepared for challenges and growth at every stage of your business, and ultimately it will have a better chance to bloom.
+Surviving in the E-commerce competition, which is no less than is war.
+Surviving it requires outstanding strategies.
+If you don't want to struggle, then give extra place efforts on you into every aspect of the business.
+You must be prepared for challenges and strive for growth at every stage of your business., and ultimately, this will provide you with the best possible chance it will have a better chance to bloom flourish.